 When cabled connections aren’t possible, Wi-Fi becomes the next option.
 The radio waves can allow multiple devices over a certain area to be connected.

 Here we compared onboard Wi-Fi vs Wi-Fi card vs Wi-Fi USB.
-While the final say remains with you, each of these implementations has its own perfect application scenario.
-An onboard adapter is great for users with basic Wi-Fi needs like light browsing.
-Since these are not as intensive, you wouldn’t need a really fast Wi-Fi card.
+While the final say remains with you, each of these implementations has its own perfect applications.

 A USB dongle can be a great way to provide basic Wi-Fi to a motherboard that doesn’t have onboard Wi-Fi.
 It’s also ideal for moderate Wi-Fi users on a budget as well as for those who want the portable aspect of this method.